IB DP Biology Origins of Cell Study Notes

 A2.1.2—Cells as the smallest units of self-sustaining life

-1. all organisms are made up of basic living units called cells.
+1. All organisms are made up of basic living units called cells.

-2. all cells come from pre-existing cells
+2. All cells come from pre-existing cells

-3. cell is the smallest unit of life
+3. Cell is the smallest unit of life

-These eight processes can be remembered by the acronym (MR HM GREN)
+Eight processes can be remembered by the acronym (MR HM GREN)

 M – Metabolism